andrehertwig/admintool/README.md

 ```

-### Flattening the Core-Menu-Structure
+### Packing the Core-Menu-Structure

-Flattening the menu structure to creating only one (core-)component and adding all core-components to this single one.
+Packing the menu structure to creating only one (core-)component and adding all core-components to this single one.

 Until version 1.1.3 the flattening is not really recommended, because all CSS and JS should be appended to the new component.
 ```java